alisonpezzott/powerbi-legado/dax/text-in-parentheses.md

-## How to extract text in parentheses in DAX from any string regardless of its position?
+# How to extract a slice of a string between parentheses regardless of its position with the DAX on Power BI?

-### 1. First create a table called **Data** with the following code
+## 1. First create a table called 'DataTable' with the following code

 ```dax
 DataTable =